LDAV 2015 - Big Data Analysis and Visualization

 - Application case studies

-The proceedings of the symposium will be published together with the VisWeek proceedings and via the IEEE Xplore Digital Library.
+The proceedings of the symposium will be published together with the VIS proceedings and via the IEEE Xplore Digital Library.

-The LDAV Program Committee will award a Best Papers award to the authors whose submission is deemed the strongest according to the reviewing criteria.
-This award will be announced at the event.
+The LDAV Program Committee will present a Best Paper award to the authors whose submission is deemed the strongest according to the reviewing criteria.
+This award will be announced in conjunction with VIS 2015.